IndiMerz/IndiMerz/javascript/01 Foundational/notes/03_data-types.md

 - **`Function`**: Represents a reusable block of code.

-> Reference types are stored in memory, and variables of reference types hold references or pointers to the memory location where the actual values are stored.
+> Reference types are `stored in memory`, and variables of reference types hold `references` or `pointers` to the `memory location` where the actual values are stored.
 When you assign a reference type to a variable or pass it as an argument, you are working with a reference to the value in memory, rather than a direct copy of the value.

 ## Examples

+> The below code snippet demonstrates the usage of different data types and provides examples for better understanding.
+> By running this code, you can observe the behavior and output of each data type in the console.

 ```javascript